 \section{Introduction}

 Study of stability of floating bodies is a conventional subject in fluid mechanics.
-Two forces act on a floating body; weight, that acts on the center of mass (CM), and buoyancy force that acts on the center of buoyancy (CB) (the centroid of the displaced volume of fluid).
-The equilibrium of a body requires that these two forces must be equal and the joint line of these two points has to be in vertical direction too.
+Two forces act on a floating object; weight, that acts on the center of gravity $G$, and buoyancy force that acts on the center of buoyancy $B$ (the centroid of the displaced volume of fluid)~\cite{Halliday}.
+The equilibrium of a body requires that these two forces be equal and opposite and the joint line of these two points has to be in vertical direction too.

 Stability of a floating body is divided in two different types, vertical and rotational.
-A floating body has vertical stability but its rotational stability depends upon the positions of its CM and the CB.
-The equilibrium is stable if the position of the CM is below the position of the CB.
-But if the position of the CM is above the position of the CB the equilibrium may or may not be stable.

-The usual method in study of stability of a floating body is finding the metacenter point and then comparing of its position with the position of CM of the body.
-The equilibrium is stable if the metacenter lies above the CM ~\cite{Streeter,Giles}.
+A floating body has vertical stability but its rotational stability depends upon the positions of $G$ and $B$.
+If $G$ is below $B$ the equilibrium is stable.
+But if $G$ is above $B$ the equilibrium may or may not be stable.
+The usual method in specification of stability of a floating body is finding the metacenter point and then comparing its position with $G$.
+The equilibrium is stable if the metacenter lies above $G$~\cite{Streeter,Giles}.

-In this paper, stability of floating bodies is studied by another method.
-We know that a system is in stable equilibrium when its potential energy is a minimum.
-This system has such a configuration that with a little change in its configuration, the potential energy of the system increases.
+Another approach to study this subject is using the energy principle.
+Seemingly this idea first has been suggested by Chr.
+Huygens in more than three centuries ago.
+P. Erd\"{o}s et al have used this approach in solving some problems~\cite{Erdo} but they have made some nonessential assumptions.
+In this paper stability of floating bodies is studied by this method without restrictions assumed in Ref.~\cite{Erdo}.

-Consider a system consisting of a fluid and a floating body.
-If the floating body is in stable equilibrium, the gravitational potential energy (GPE) of the system must be minimum.
-Therefore, when the body is tilted, the CM of the fluid and the CM of the body will change; then the CM of the system rises and consequently the GPE of the system increases.
+Consider a system consisting of a liquid and a floating object.
+If the floating object is in stable equilibrium, the gravitational potential energy of the system must be a minimum.
+Therefore, when the object configuration is changed, the center of gravities of the liquid and of the object will change; then the center of gravity of the system raises and consequently the gravitational potential energy of the system increases.

-As a result, if by tilting the body, the GPE of the system increases, the body is in stable equilibrium.
+Inversely, if by changing the object configuration the gravitational potential energy of the system increases, the object is in stable equilibrium.